bonfire-networks/bonfire-app/docs/HACKING.md

 - Set an environment variable to indicate your choice: `export WITH_DOCKER=no` and proceed to Hello world!

+## Option D - the experimental one (dev environment with Nix)

+If you use direnv, just cd in the directory and you will have all the dependencies.
+If you just have nix, running `nix-shell` will set you up with a shell.

+You will need to create and init the db directory (keeping all your Postgres data inside this directory).
+- create the db directory `initdb ./db`
+- create the postgres user `createuser postgres -ds`
+- create the db `createdb bonfire_dev`
+- start the postgres instance `pg_ctl -l "$PGDATA/server.log" start`
+- `mix deps.get` to get elixir dependencies
+- `pushd assets && npm install && popd` to get the frontend dependencies
+- `mix ecto.migrate` to compile & get an up to date database
+- `iex -S mix phx.server` to start the server
+- check out the app on `localhost:4000` in your browser

 ## Hello world!

 - From a fresh checkout of this repository, this command will fetch the app's dependencies and setup the database (the same commands apply for all three options above):